phitecus/kzfilter/README.md

-# Using KZ filter to detrend air quality data
+# Using KZ filter to detrend O3

 ## Overview